WarriorTrading/koa-swagger-decorator/README.md

 import Test from './test'

-import { SwaggerRouter } from 'koa-swagger-decorator'
+import { SwaggerRouter } from '@warriortrading/koa-swagger-decorator'

 const router = new SwaggerRouter([KoaRouterOpts],[SwaggerOpts]) // extends from koa-router